AI - it's all about relationships with earth, self, others - and the enemy

 - What about jobs - or lack thereof: A McKinsey report projects that by 2030, 30% of current U.S. jobs could be automated, with 60% significantly altered by AI tools.
 Goldman Sachs predicts up that to 50% of jobs could be fully automated by 2045, driven by generative AI and robotics.

-- And AI is just plain intrusive: “Conversational AI models are being practically shoved down our throats
+- And AI is just plain intrusive: “Conversational AI models are being practically shoved down

 What to do?